 ATMs are readily available in major cities (Hanoi, Ho Chi Minh City, Da Nang) and popular tourist areas.
 You can withdraw VND using your international debit or credit cards (Visa, Mastercard).
 Remember to inform your home bank about your travel plans and be aware of potential international transaction fees they might charge, which can add to your overall Vietnam trip cost.

-While Visa and Mastercard are widely accepted in larger hotels (like Melia Hanoi or New World Saigon Hotel), established restaurants, and shopping malls (like Trang Tien Plaza), carrying cash (VND) is essential.
-Cash is the preferred payment method in smaller towns, local markets (like Ben Thanh Market or Dong Xuan Market), street food stalls, and for smaller purchases.
+Cash Essential Zones is the preferred payment method in smaller towns, local markets (like Ben Thanh Market or Dong Xuan Market), street food stalls, and for smaller purchases.

 Detailed Breakdown: Estimating Your Vietnam Trip Cost from India